aslusaf/FilmQueryProject/README.md

 ### Film Query Project

 #### Description:
-This is a program that allows the user use a Java-based CLI to query a back-end database for information pertaining to films.
+This is a program that allows the user to use a Java-based CLI to query a back-end database for information pertaining to films.

 #### Instructions: